originphp/framework/docs/utilities-collection.md

 # Collections

-You can create a collection using arrays or the results such as from a find all (which is a object called collection, but its not the same).
+You can create a collection using arrays or the results such as from a find all (which is a different type of collection, `Origin\Model\Collection`.

 To create a collection: